 merges branches back together), and looks nearly 1-dimensional locally, but it is globally of higher dimension.
 Additionally, because of differences due to mutation, each of the branches is also ‘thick’ (high-dimensional) when looked at closely.
 Viewing this example as a low-dimensional subspace, as in PCA, is incorrect.

 However, the local low-dimensionality can be exploited by looking on the right scales: a coarse scale in which the tree looks 1-dimensional locally and a fine scale where the branch width matters.
-We cover the tree with spheres of radius rc, where rc is on the order of the branch width; these spheres determine our clusters, and the number of them is the metric entropy of the tree (Tao, 2008).
+We cover the tree with spheres (Box 1) of radius rc, where rc is on the order of the branch width; these spheres determine our clusters, and the number of them is the metric entropy of the tree (Tao, 2008).
 Because all the points within a sphere are close to each other, they are highly redundant and can be encoded in terms of one another, saving space.

 By the triangle inequality, in order to search for all points within distance r of a query, we only need to look in nearby spheres with centers (i.e., representatives) within a distance r + rc of the query (Figure 1d).
 However, because the spheres have radius comparable to branch width, the tree is locally 1-dimensional on the coarse scale; that is, spheres largely tend to extend along the branches of the tree, rather than in all directions.
 We will call this property of local scaling the fractal dimension d of the tree at the scale rc (Falconer, 1990), where rc is essentially our ruler size and d=1.
 Thus, increasing the search radius for coarse search only linearly increases the number of points that need to be searched in a fine search.